onmee/ISLR-Answers/README.md

 # ISLR Solutions

-#### Exercise solutions for 'An Introduction to Statistical Learning with Applications in R' (7th Edition).
+#### Exercise solutions in R for 'An Introduction to Statistical Learning with Applications in R' (1st Edition).

 Online course available from: http://statlearning.class.stanford.edu/.